School of Philosophy and Economic Science: Influence of Ouspensky and Gurdjieff

 MacLaren studied the book The Realm of Art (1946), a wide-ranging survey of ideas about the nature of humanity, society, art, science, religion, evolution, creativity, free will, mind and matter, knowledge and consciousness.
 It was this book which first introduced him to the ideas of Ouspensky; he incorporated its ideas to the SES and invited the author, Peter Goffin, to give lectures.

-P. D. Ouspensky was a pupil of G. I. Gurdjieff and their philosophy, called the "Fourth Way", were incorporated.
+P. D. Ouspensky was a pupil of G. I. Gurdjieff and their philosophy, called the "Fourth Way", was incorporated.
 Gurdjieff is both praised as a charismatic intellectual who brought greater insight to Western thought, and rebuked as an egomaniacal charlatan who worked followers to exhaustion to break down personality.
 In 1953, MacLaren met Francis C. Roles, a pupil of Ouspensky who had established the Study Society in 1951 to continue the teaching of the Fourth Way.
 MacLaren systematised the Gurdjieff system and incorporated these ideas into his courses; the ideas were blended with sociology, and man's inner nature was considered in the context of the forces that govern society.

 When Maclaren died in the mid-1990s, the SES gradually underwent a change in approach, choosing to be more open.
 Nowadays, SES seems to have phased out most of its Gurdjieffian material (it no longer uses MacLaren's lectures) although it acknowledges Gurdjieff and Ouspensky as a source of the first Philosophy courses on its official SES website.

 Influence of Maharishi Mahesh Yogi

 Ouspensky believed that Gurdjieff's teachings were incomplete and both Roles and MacLaren were eager to discover the missing elements.
 In 1959, MacLaren discovered the teachings of Advaita Vedanta after meeting the Maharishi Mahesh Yogi, and began to practice Transcendental Meditation (TM).
 Both Roles and MacLaren became pupils of Maharishi Mahesh Yogi.
 On 13 March 1961, MacLaren organised a meeting, called the "1961 World Congress", for the Maharishi at the Royal Albert Hall.
 Two days prior to the event smaller meetings were held at Caxton Hall.
 The Royal Albert Hall meeting was attended by 5,000 people, nearly all SES members.
 One attendee described the effect of the talk as "tremendous", causing him to feel like a prisoner that had just been released.
 He speculated that meditation was the missing link of the incomplete Gurdjieff-Ouspensky system.

 The particular type of meditation used by SES was developed by Brahmananda Saraswati (Gurudeva).
 MacLaren was taken through its initiation ritual, and speculated that he had found the source of Gurdjieff's ideas.
 Shantananda Saraswati taught that the practice of meditation in a regular and disciplined manner is of the very highest importance.
-Meditation became central to SES' philosophy program and is taken up by all senior members of the group.
+Meditation became central to SES's philosophy program and Maclaren, together with Roles, was instrumental in founding the School of Meditation (SoM) in London.
+Meditation is taken up by all senior members of the group.